 Step 2: Heat it up

-Applying heat to the corner of the window tint using your hairdryer or heat gun.
+Applying heat to the corner of the window tint using your hairdryer or heat gun (Using a heat gun is usually okay on cars, but it may crack house windows).
 It will soften the adhesive, making it easier to remove.
 Keep the heat source about 2 inches away from the window to avoid damaging the glass or surrounding surfaces.

 Step 3: Peel it off